tekkies/esp-12e-alexa-door-bell/README.md

 ### Debug
 #### Using VS Code
 * Open the .ino file
-* Close the serial monitor if you have it open
+* Close the serial monitor if you have it open, otherwise the debugger will not be able to connect
 * First Build & Deploy
   * **Remember to redeploy if you change the code**
 * <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>, Arduino: Upload